toth2000/lingo/readme.md

 Happy coding with Lingo! 🚀

+## Websocket documentation

+The WebSocket integration in Lingo enables real-time communication during quizzes, enhancing the interactive and dynamic nature of the language learning experience.
+To connect to the WebSocket server, please refer to the [websocket documentation](./server/README.md)

 ## Contribution guidelines

 Please refer to our [Contribution Guide](CONTRIBUTING.md) for contributing to this project.
 And remeber no contribution is small, every contribution matters.